Rights & Responsibilities

 H. You must accept responsibility for all service agreements you sign.
 Service contracts not repaid with service must be repaid monetarily.
 You must repay both principal and accrued interest even if you do not complete your program, are unable to obtain employment, or are otherwise dissatisfied with educational or other services from the school.

-I. If you terminate enrollment by withdrawing, taking a leave of absence or graduating from the medical school, and you have received loans from any source for which applications were processed by the Financial Aid Office at anytime during your enrollment, you must meet the exit interview requirements.
+I. If you terminate enrollment by withdrawing or graduating from the medical school, and you have received loans from any source for which applications were processed by the Financial Aid Office at anytime during your enrollment, you must meet the exit interview requirements.

 ENTRANCE INTERVIEW REQUIREMENTS